binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 #### Undermined Motivation

 Some training and realignment of POs and upper level managements mind-sets may be required.
 This type of change can sometimes be hard and take time.
 I used to work in an organisation where there was one specific sales person that had far to much trust from above.
-No matter how much the organisation tried to bring positive change into the culture, this particular sales person sabotaged all attempts to bring the change.
+No matter how much the organisation tried to bring positive change into the culture, this particular sales person sabotaged all attempts.
 If you're in a position above this type of person, attempt to lead them to sincere change.
 If all of your attempts fail, remove them from the organisation.
-If you're in a position below this type of person, there are in fact many techniques to change them.
+If you're in a position below this type of person, there are in fact many techniques to bring change.
 I highly recommend the following books for many well tested techniques that I've personally used effectively:

 * Fearless Change by Mary Lynn Manns and Linda Rising
 * Change Agent by Os Hillman